oriolbernal/GeographyQuizzApp/README.md

 * This [tutorial](https://youtu.be/jBBl1tYkUnE) and its github repo from [bramvbilsen - Flutter-Quiz-Preview-App](https://github.com/bramvbilsen/Flutter-Quiz-Preview-App).

-* In addition the resources found in [littlemarc2011 - FlutterTodo](https://github.com/littlemarc2011/FlutterTodo) have also been useful to build the UI.
+* The resources found in [littlemarc2011 - FlutterTodo](https://github.com/littlemarc2011/FlutterTodo) have also been useful to build part of the UI.

 * For help getting started with Flutter, view our online [Flutter documentation](https://flutter.io/).